 Gluten-free Christmas desserts recipes, anyone?
 Don’t settle for less, or better yet, don’t tell your muggle family and friends that any of these are gluten-free.
 They’d never know the difference!

-Let’s kick off my top 20 gluten-free Christmas dessert recipes with an absolute classic.
-And probably the most made dessert of Christmas 2019 by you guys!
+Let’s kick off my top 20 gluten-free Christmas dessert recipes with an absolute classic that’s been made hundreds of times by you guys.

 Best of all, it’s super easy to make – instead of making individual puddings, you just make one big traybake, then cut and serve.
 So it’s perfect if you have a few guests over too.